Stuyk/altv-os-character-editor/README.md

 1. Show the editor to the player.
 2. Player finishes.
 3. Store the data sent up to server.
-4. Resynchronize the player's face.
+4. Resynchronize the player's face from the server using `character:Sync`
 5. Done.

 **Existing Character Steps**